ErenReyhanlioglu/nature_inspired_optimization_algorithms_comperative/README.md

-import os

-# README content with LaTeX and scientific structure
-readme_content = """# Nature-inspired Optimization Algorithms: A Comparative Study
+# Nature-inspired Optimization Algorithms: A Comparative Study

 This repository contains a comprehensive comparative analysis of nature-inspired meta-heuristic optimization algorithms.
 The study evaluates performance, scalability, and statistical reliability across multi-dimensional benchmark functions.